Compare two cars

 Verdict

-SAAB appears just a bit more reliable, although the difference is truly marginal.
+SAAB is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, 9-5 offers significantly better overall protection, taking the lead here.
-From there things take a different direction, with Volvo being considerably quicker, thus putting more smile on driver's face.
+From there things take a different direction, with Volvo outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Volvo.
+It's really tough to make a final decision here, but if I'd need to, I'd say Volvo.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.